Erisfiregamer1/llm-bot/README.md

 ```

 3. Run the bot using Deno: `deno run --allow-net --allow-read --allow-env main.ts`<br>
   3.1: Or, run the direct file how you normally would.
-Check the Releases or Github Actions for the file.
+Check Github Actions for the files you'll need.